 Practice Staying Away From People

 If your dog is friendly, you might want to train them to stay away from people.
-Dogs have been known to test positive for the coronavirus here and there, and while they don’t get sick from it, this has made many countries throughout the world be a little wary of them.
+Occasional positive tests for coronavirus in dogs, though they don't get sick, have made some countries cautious around them.

 Check With Your Airline